Local limit theorem for directed polymers beyond the $L^2$-phase: Introduction

 The proof can be considered a variation of the so-called ``chaos decomposition'' that has been very successful in the analysis of the $L^2$-phase, in particular in the proof of a local limit theorem, see \cite{S95, V06, NN21, G22}.

-To understand the strategy, it is helpful to first recall the strategy for the proof of the local limit theorem in \cite{S95}.
+To understand the strategy, it is helpful to first recall the strategy for the proof of a moment bound corresponding to Theorem~\ref{thm:local} in \cite{S95}.
 The idea is to decompose $W^{\beta,x,y}_{0,n}$ as $\sum_k A_k$, where $A_k$ is itself a sum of many pairwise orthogonal terms.
-Thus the second moment of $A_k$ consists only of the on-diagonal terms, and the contribution from these terms can be interpreted as a joint partition function $W^{\otimes 2,\beta,x,y}_{0,n}[\1_{X_s=X_s'\text{ at least $k$ times}}]$ of two independent polymers in the same environment that are forced to meet at least $k$ times.
+Thus the second moment of $\sum_k A_k$ consists only of the on-diagonal terms, and the contribution from these terms can be interpreted as a joint partition function $W^{\otimes 2,\beta,x,y}_{0,n}[\1_{X_s=X_s'\text{ at least $k$ times}}]$ of two independent polymers in the same environment that are forced to meet at least $k$ times.
 Here, we have introduced the notation

 where $P^{\otimes 2,x,y}_{0,n}$ is the law of two independent random walk bridges $(X_k)_{k=0,\dots n}$ and $(X_k')_{k=0,\dots,n}$ and $B$ is an event adapted to their common sigma field.